InternationalTradeAdministration/developerportal/_posts/v2/2015-02-24-trade-leads.md

 ###industries

-Returns **industry** that the lead relates to.
-Note:  This method allows you to search for multiple industries (plural) but will only return one industry (singular) per lead.
-Also, this method will soon be updated to limit the search to controlled industry names.
+Returns trade leads for a specific [controlled industry terms](#).
+This method allows you to search for multiple industries (plural) separated by commas.

     {{ site.webservices_baseurl }}/v2/trade_leads/search?api_key={your key}&industries={term}